 Our employment service can help support you in finding meaningful paid employment, volunteering opportunities, education or training.

-We work with people living with mental health problems or those on the autistic spectrum to achieve your goals.
+We work with people living with mental ill health, early onset dementia and those on the autistic spectrum to achieve their goals.

 How we help

 We can support you on a one-to-one basis, providing confidential, impartial advice and guidance to help you to move forward.

 Once you’re referred to our service you’ll be allocated a specialist employment adviser who will work with you to set positive and achievable goals with regular follow up meetings.

 Other practical support includes help with job applications, CV preparation and interview practice as well as workshops on confidence, self-esteem, wellbeing, art and basic IT.